neilpeterson/azure-automation-dsc/README.md

 - Add resource group to template.
 - Add Azure Automation Runbook to break x number of VM so they return non-compliant.
-- Automate configuration of Inventory, and Change Tracking.
 - Update VM deployments so that VMs are onboarded to Software Updates, Inventory, and Change Tracking.